Ekkehard-Schulze/indoor-climate-logger/README.md

   UART serial communication using an FT232R USB to serial converter for MH-Z19 not yet supported, but you can implement it youself by modifying the name of the serial port in the code.

-- on a PC runnung Linux you can use one of the supported I2C to USB interface and you can use 1-Wire if it is supported by your respective hardware and Linux kernel.
+- on a PC runnung Linux you can use one of the supported I2C to USB interfaces.
+You only can use 1-Wire if it is supported by your respective hardware and Linux kernel.
 On-board I2C is not supported.
 UART serial communication using an FT232R USB to serial converter for MH-Z19 is also supported.

 - on a Raspberry Pi running Linux I2C is supported via the Adafruit-Blinka library and 1-Wire via the kernel driver.
   UART serial communication using an FT232R USB to serial converter for MH-Z19 is also supported.